Regularized R\'enyi divergence minimization through Bregman proximal gradient algorithms: Convergence analysis

 and $|(f_{\pi}^{(\alpha)})''(\theta)| \rightarrow +\infty$ when $\theta \rightarrow 0$, and also when $\theta \rightarrow \frac{\alpha}{\alpha - 1} \theta_{\pi}$ for the case $\alpha > 1$. \end{remark}

 The counter-example used in the proof of Proposition \ref{prop:counterexample} illustrates why choosing to work in the Bregman geometry induced by $A$ can be beneficial.
 Indeed, when $\alpha \in (0,1]$, we have relative smoothness from Proposition \ref{prop:relativeProperties}, while Euclidean smoothness fails.
 In this case, Euclidean smoothness might be recovered if we restricted $f_{\pi}^{(\alpha)}$ to some set of the form $[\epsilon, +\infty)$.
-However, this would create a risk of excluding the target value $\theta_{\pi}$ by choosing $\epsilon$ too large.
+However, this would create a risk of excluding the target value $\theta_{\pi}$.

 This counter-example is also a case where Assumption \ref{assumption:expFamily} (i) fails for $\alpha > 1$ since $\domain f_{\pi}^{(\alpha)}$ is strictly included in $\Theta$.
 One could also restrict the search to a smaller set, but the upper bound of $\domain f_{\pi}^{(\alpha)}$ would depend on the target true parameters.
 This prevents from restricting the admissible values of $\theta$ in a meaningful way without tight knowledge on the target.
 Note also that the family $\mathcal{G}_0^1$ has a log-partition function $A$ that is not strongly convex.
-Finally the family $\mathcal{G}_0^1$ also allows us to show that, even for a log-concave target $\pi \in \mathcal{G}_0^1$, the objective function $f_{\pi}^{(\alpha)}$ might not be convex, as illustrated in Figure \ref{fig:pseudoConvexity}.
+Finally the family $\mathcal{G}_0^1$ also allows us to show that, even for a log-concave target $\pi \in \mathcal{G}_0^1$, the objective function $f_{\pi}^{(\alpha)}$ might not be convex, as illustrated in Figure \ref{subfig:noConvexity}.

-Figure \ref{fig:pseudoConvexity} shows a situation where the function $f_{\pi}^{(\alpha)}$ is not convex, but has a unique stationary point, which is the global minimizer.
-We show now that this situation is implied by having $\pi = q_{\theta_{\pi}}$ for some $\theta_{\pi} \in \interior \Theta$.
-In this case, it is also possible to derive further results.
+Figure \ref{subfig:noConvexity} shows a situation where the function $f_{\pi}^{(\alpha)}$ is not convex, but has a unique stationary point, which is the global minimizer.
+We show now that this situation is implied by having $\pi = q_{\theta_{\pi}}$ for some $\theta_{\pi} \in \interior \Theta$ and lead to further results.